getlantern/flashlight-build/README.md

 VERSION=2.0.0-beta1 make package-windows
 ```

+Windows binary will be checked against https://www.virustotal.com for any virus before packaging.

 ### Packaging for Ubuntu

 Lantern on Ubuntu is distributed as a `.deb` package.
 You can generate a Debian